11 Day Egypt Oasis Tour: Cairo, Luxor, Bahariya, Dakhla & Kharga

 Breakfast, Lunch

-• Day 8: Luxor West Bank — Valley of the Kings and Temple of Hatshepsut
+• Day 8: Luxor West Bank — Valley of the Kings

 The West Bank is where pharaonic Egypt put its dead across the Nile from the living city, in a desert valley chosen because its peak naturally forms a pyramid shape above the hidden tombs below.
 Your guide crosses early to reach the Valley of the Kings before the main tour groups arrive.